MOONYROS/VUT-IZG-projects_labs/README.md

 ## Processing

-In `processing/.` there is a tiny (about 100 lines) code in processing language that is a basically a very simple game of Pong for one player.
+In `processing/.` there is a tiny (about 100 lines) code in Processing language (something like Java) that is a basically a very simple game of Pong for one player.
-The ball just bouces of the wall on the other side of the player.
+The ball simply bouces off the wall on the other side of the player.
-If the ball goes behind the player, the game ends and you can just quit it and the run it again to play the game.
+If the ball goes behind the player, the game ends and you can just quit it and the run it again to play the game once more.

 ### How to run

 You need to download and install [Processing](https://processing.org/download) that is available on basically all the platforms.
-After the installation, a little editor will open.
+After the installation, a very simple editor will open.
 Then in the `File` tab, you click `Open` and select the `lecture_pong.pde` file from this repository.
 After this, you can just click the play button, that will compile code and run the game.

 **Please note that the game was tested on Processing version 4.2.**